sidhxrth007/MEGA-AI/README.md

 🎉 *.animemenu* - Animated Images,Stickers and Videos.

-🍒 *.reactions* - Anime reactions menu for group.

 🪁 *.infoanime* - Full Information About Animes Like imdb.

-💡 *.imagen* - Create Images and designs based on your thoughts/prompts.

 🃏 *.randompic* - Random Images you might like and love.

 🎥 *.randomvid* - Random Videos you might like and love.

-🖍️ *.fancy* - Fancy text generator Menu.
+🖍️ *.styletext* - Fancy text generator Menu.

 ---
 ### 🛠 Usage